mkmik/metacontext/README.rst

 Maniuplating the AST directly is a verbose and cumbersome process, especially since you have to care about preserving original line number information for debugging and stack trace purposes.

-MetaContext offers a macro definition DSL that you can use to quickly create your own meta context handlers:
+MetaContext offers a macro definition DSL that you can use to quickly create your own meta context mangers:

 The macro definition DSL itself is built using MetaContext constructs::